The aim of this leaflet

-- the spread of the melanoma into other organs (metastases)
+- the spread of the melanoma into other organs (metastasis)

-Some other medical tests may be used for staging the melanoma: sentinel lymph node biopsy, ultrasounds, or MRI (magnetic resonance imaging).
-All these procedures are safe in
+Other medical procedures that may be used for staging the melanoma are sentinel lymph node biopsy, ultrasound scanning, or MRI (magnetic resonance imaging), all considered to be safe in pregnancy.

-pregnancy.
-Sentinel node biopsy is used in some cases to know if the melanoma has spread beyond the skin, and is done by biopsy of the first lymph node into which the melanoma drains.
-Sometimes it may be worth waiting until after delivery, but if essential there is no evidence that the blue dye used harms the baby, but occasionally the mother can have a serious allergic reaction to it, which could harm the baby.
-Methods using X-rays or radioactive isotopes must be avoided.
+Sentinel lymph node biopsy is used in order to know whether the melanoma has spread beyond the skin, and consists of a biopsy of the first lymph node into which the melanoma drains.
+Although sometimes it may be worth waiting until after delivery, if essential, sentinel lymph node biopsy can be considered, as the blue dye used in the procedure is not known to induce adverse foetal outcomes.
+However, occasionally the mother can experience a serious allergic reaction to it, which could harm the baby.
+Methods using X-rays or radioactive isotopes must nevertheless be avoided.

 The treatment depends on the stage of the melanoma.
-The first treatment of all melanoma is surgical (removal of the melanoma under local anaesthesia); no further treatment is needed for thin melanoma.
-This procedure is safe for the unborn baby.
+The first-line treatment for all melanoma is surgery (removal of the melanoma under local anaesthesia), with possible further treatment needed even for early/in situ melanomas.
+This surgical procedure is safe for the unborn baby.

-For thick melanoma or ones that have spread chemotherapy may be considered.
-This should only be given after the first three months of pregnancy, and careful consideration given to use later in pregnancy because it can affect the baby.
-Another form of treatment for melanoma is immunotherapy which is not advised in pregnancy because it increases the risk of spontaneous abortions.
+For more advanced melanoma that has spread, chemotherapy may be considered.
+Chemotherapy should only be administrated after the first trimester of pregnancy, with careful consideration for being used later in pregnancy, because it can affect the baby.
+Another form of treatment for melanoma is immunotherapy, yet this is not recommended in pregnancy, because of the increased risk of spontaneous abortion.